AlicesVoid/Spring-2023/COMPILERS/NOTES/compiler Jan25.md

             - Determines the Tokens Recognized in a Lexical Analyzer
         - [Parse_Tree]
             - Boolean-Math Tree that displays logical argument of code
+        - `How many Tokens are in _`
+            - Coherent Token Lines stick Together